MicrosoftDocs/customer-insights/ci-docs/journeys/analytics-overview.md

 [!INCLUDE [consolidated-sku-rtm-only](./includes/consolidated-sku-rtm-only.md)]

 Customer Insights - Journeys's dashboards and cross-journey insights show metrics, views, and insights summarized across single or multiple journeys, providing you with a deep understanding of journey, channel, and content performance.
-The built-in dashboards focus on measuring delivery, engagement and journey goal attainment, so you can fine-tune the effectiveness of your journeys, channels, and content.
+The built-in dashboards focus on measuring delivery, engagement, and journey goal attainment so you can fine-tune the effectiveness of your journeys, channels, and content.

 With Customer Insights - Journeys analytics, you can: